What Is a Plug Weld and How Is It Done?

 Secure Flange Contact

-A solid hold starts with the right plug-welding clamp: choose a special clamp that locks the flanges tightly together and keeps the sheets in full contact.
+A solid hold starts with the right plug-welding clamp.
+Choose a clamp that locks the flanges tightly together and keeps the sheets in full contact.

-Use attachments that fit standard mole grips, so you can secure the joint fast and adapt to different setups.
-Set the clamp with its rear face offset to match the flange, and keep the hole clear for torch access.
-Then tighten until the metal won’t shift, but don’t distort the panels.
+Use attachments that fit standard locking pliers so you can secure the joint quickly.
+Set the clamp with enough offset to match the flange and keep the hole clear.

-When you clamp correctly, you cut movement, hold pressure where it matters, and give the weld the clean contact it needs for strength.
+Correct clamping cuts movement and holds pressure where it matters.
+It gives the weld the clean contact it needs for strength.

 How to Weld Through the Hole

-Center the wire in the 7.5 mm hole so the arc drives into the back sheet, not the hole edge.
-Set your torch positioning square to the opening, then hold steady as you start the weld.
+Center the wire or tungsten in the hole so the arc reaches the back sheet, not only the edge.
+Hold the torch square to the opening before you start.

-Use welding techniques that keep the puddle tight: don’t weave at first.
-Fill the hole almost to the crown, then move the torch outward in small, increasing circles to tie the edges into the flange.
+Use a tight puddle at first.
+Fill the hole close to the crown, then move the torch outward in small circles to tie the edges into the flange.

 Before you weld the real part, run a test weld on scrap cut from the same material.
-That trial lets you verify settings, travel, and timing, so you work with confidence instead of guesswork.
+That trial lets you verify settings, travel, and timing before you commit to the final joint.

 How to Check Plug Weld Penetration and Fusion

-After the plug weld cools, inspect the back sheet for a visible molten pool or heat marks; those signs show the arc reached the lower sheet and fused the layers properly.
+After the plug weld cools, inspect the back sheet for a visible molten pool outline or clear heat marks.
+These signs show the arc reached the lower sheet and fused the layers.

-Use this penetration assessment to verify that the weld transmitted enough heat through the hole.
-If you don’t see heat marks, or if the hole looks only partly filled, treat that as weak fusion and rework your setup before you commit to production parts.
+Use this penetration check to confirm that the weld transferred enough heat through the hole.
+If you do not see heat marks, or the hole looks partly filled, treat it as weak fusion.

-For a disciplined fusion evaluation, compare the weld to a test piece made from the same materials and thickness.
-That trial lets you confirm the proper power setting, typically about 1.5 times the sheet thickness, before you weld the final joint.
+Compare the weld to a test piece made from the same materials and thickness.
+The test piece helps you confirm power, travel speed, and fit-up before you weld final parts.

 MIG Spot Welding vs. Plug Welding